gerald-guiony/ESPRadioCC1101Transceiver/README.md

 ## Dependencies

-To use this library, you may need to have the latest version of the [ESPCoreExtension library](https://github.com/gerald-guiony/ESPCoreExtension)
+To use this library, you may need to have the latest version of my [ESPCoreExtension](https://github.com/gerald-guiony/ESPCoreExtension) library

 ## CC1101 Wiring